-In addition to developing our two current product candidates, we license our PRINT technology to leading pharmaceutical companies seeking to develop their own potential drug and biologic therapies.
 We believe that our PRINT technology can be applied to a wide range of therapeutic areas, molecule types and routes of administration.
 We are currently focused on developing product candidates that we believe are eligible to be approved under the 505(b)(2) regulatory pathway, which can be capital efficient and potentially enable a shorter time to approval, as it allows us to rely in part on existing knowledge of the safety and efficacy of the relevant reference listed drugs to support our applications for approval in the United States.
-If any of our product candidates are approved, we intend to manufacture them using in-house capabilities.
-Where appropriate, we will rely on third-party contract manufacturing organizations, or CMOs, to produce, package and distribute our approved drug products on a commercial scale.
+If any of our product candidates are approved, we intend to conduct initial commercial manufacturing of drug product using in-house capabilities, and to outsource packaging and distribution to third parties.
+Where appropriate, we may also transition the commercial manufacture of our drug product to third parties.
+In addition to developing our two product candidates, we have provided specific field-limited licenses to our PRINT technology to pharmaceutical companies seeking to develop their own potential drugs and biological therapies.